Masjid-an-Noor (Newfoundland)

 An event at St. John's Farmers Market was held to express support for Newfoundland Muslims; some came to the event after hearing of it on CBC News.
 Messages of support were also delivered to the mosque itself.
 It is the most eastern mosque in Canada.

+New Mosque at Torbay Road

+In March 2025, it was announced the congregation would add a second mosque, at the site of a former Catholic church, the Mary Queen of Peace Church, on Torbay Road.
+The first service at the new facility was held on March 30, 2025.
+The new mosque officially opened on March 30, 2025 as Eid celebrations began with 6,000 in attendance for a pair of prayer services on that date.